-- 4. Although the Committee favours the use of a Constitutional Convention to frame the new State constitution prior to its submission to a Territory referendum and the grant of Statehood, it does not see this as an appropriate or necessary mechanism for on-going constitutional change.
-To convert such a large body into a standing body as referred to in Part E, paragraph 5, would neither be practical nor cost-effective.
-It could be perceived as undermining the role of the new State Parliament. - 5.
-The Committee does, however, see some merit in a system which facilitates, at reasonable intervals, public involvement and debate in proposals for constitutional review, providing that the final decision as to whether any proposal for constitutional change is to be put to a referendum is left with the new State Parliament. - 6.
-One alternative raised in Part E, paragraph 6 is to establish a small committee of to examine and evaluate proposals for change from either the Parliament or the public.
+- 5. The Committee does, however, see some merit in a system which facilitates, at reasonable intervals, public involvement and debate in proposals for constitutional review, providing that the final decision as to whether any proposal for constitutional change is to be put to a referendum is left with the new State Parliament. - 6.
+One alternative raised in Part E, paragraph 6 is to establish a small committee of expert to examine and evaluate proposals for change from either the Parliament or the public.

 It would be required to consider and report on references from the Parliament and could also consider proposals for change from the public.
-It would conduct public hearings and receive submissions.
+It would conduct public hearings and submissions.